 The Xtrabond Nail Primer is where all the magic happens.
 Mia Secret curated this primer to have a no-burn and acid-free formula so that the surrounding skin will not become irritated.
 It will also ensure superior adhesion for your acrylic powders.

-This duo from Mia Secret can bring the salon right in the comfort of your own home.
+This duo from Mia Secret can bring the salon right into the comfort of your own home.
 Working with acrylics can be difficult, but having the right nail prep products can make the process care-free.
 So say goodbye to nails that lift, crack, or break.

 7. Aimeili Nail Prep Bond Primer